 The Centers for Disease Control and Prevention (CDC) reported that 2,333 teenagers in the United States between the ages of 16 and 19 were killed and 235,845 were treated in emergency departments for injuries suffered in motor vehicle crashes in one recent year.
 The CDC also stated that while people between the ages of 15 and 19 represented only 7 percent of the national population, they accounted for 11 percent (or $10 billion) of the total costs of motor vehicle accident injuries.

 How Our Atlanta Teen Driver Car Accident Lawyer Can Help

 Did you suffer catastrophic injuries or was your loved one killed in an accident caused by a teen driver in Atlanta?
 If so, our experienced Atlanta car accident lawyers are ready to help you seek full and fair compensation for all your losses.

 The law limits the time in which you can file a claim for injuries suffered in a car crash.
 In Atlanta, a personal injury claim must be brought within two years from the date of the accident.
 Therefore, it is important that you contact an Atlanta personal injury attorney as soon as possible.

-Attorney Darl Champion and the team at The Champion Firm, P.C. have recovered millions of dollars on behalf of our clients.
-If you’ve been hurt in Atlanta or anywhere in the surrounding areas of Georgia, call us or contact us online to schedule a free, no-obligation consultation to discuss your rights and legal options right away.
+Attorney Darl Champion and the team at The Champion Firm, Personal Injury Attorneys, P.C. have recovered millions of dollars on behalf of our clients.
+If you’ve been hurt in Atlanta or anywhere in the surrounding areas of Georgia, call our Atlanta injury lawyers or contact us online to schedule a free, no-obligation consultation to discuss your rights and legal options right away.